Skip to main content

 Pitfalls (Don'ts)

-• Trust Blindly: Never assume a device is safe simply because it has been on the network for a long time; continuous verification is key, as device behavior can change.
+• Do Not Trust Blindly: Never think a device is safe just because it has been there a long time.
+Check it all the time.
+Device actions can change.

 6. Advanced Applications of Automated Discovery